 With the help of the uni, Sarah is ready to start her future career in the civilian healthcare industry, where her experience matters.

 Medical Sailor, Royal Australian Navy

-CSU Bachelor of Nursing student
+Bachelor of Nursing student

 What course are you studying and where do you want to take your career?

 I’m currently studying my Bachelor of Nursing and I would like to specialise in paediatrics.
 Although my role in the Navy is in healthcare, it’s very primary health focused rather than providing ward nursing care to patients.
 My current role is predominantly paperwork based rather than clinical.
 I would like to get back into the clinical environment.
 I’ve also only been working with generally young, fit, healthy adults.
 I feel that pursuing a career in paediatrics will be a new challenge for me.

 What are some of the benefits of studying with a regional university?